aiotests/cypress-aiotests-reporter/README.md

   },
  }
 ```
+Please note that due to a change in v13, screenshots can no longer be uploaded using the plugin.
 ### Configure

 The AIO Tests Reporter config needs to be set in the env property of cypress.json.
 Or it can be programmatically modified in your [plugins/index.js](https://docs.cypress.io/guides/guides/environment-variables#Option-5-Plugins)